PanJ/mongodb-live-coding/README.md

 Add new student

-> GET /students/:id

-Get specified student detail, along with GPA

 > DELETE /students/:id

 Delete specified student

-> POST /courses/:id/enroll/:studentId
+> POST /courses/:id/enroll

-Enroll student to specified course (Can be enrolled once only)
+Enroll student to specified course and give the student a grade (Can be enrolled once only)

-> POST /courses/:id/graded/:studentId

-Give the student a grade (The student must be enrolled and has not been graded before)

-> POST /courses/:id
+> GET /courses/:id

 Get course detail, along with enrolled students count and class average GPA